 BMI hosts up to fifteen writers each year to its Readings & Panels series, and guests to that program often join creative writing students for private receptions and, on occasion, craft talks.
 Recent guests to the series have included Chris Abani, Chimamanda Ngozi Adichie, T.C.
 Boyle, Michael Chabon, Junot Diaz, Susan Faludi, Alexandra Fuller, Yiyun Li, Tim O’Brien, Katha Pollitt, Kay Ryan, Charles Simic, Robert Stone, and A.B.
 Yehoshua.

 BMI’s Bennett Fellows interact frequently with students and are available to visit classes and serve as mentors.
 Since 2007, the program has supported Uwem Akpan, Daniel Brook, Tom Bissell, Donna Hemans, Josip Novakovich, Robert Rosenberg, Mary-Ann Tirone Smith, among others.
-BMI also sponsors the Ghanem Chair in Creative Writing, which is offered once or twice annually to a distinguished writer.
-The Ghanem Chair gives a master class workshop and a craft talk to creative writing students, and delivers a public reading.
+BMI also sponsors the Ghanem Chair in Creative Writing, offered to a distinguished writer who gives a master class workshop and a craft talk to creative writing students and delivers a public reading.
 Previous Ghanem Chairs have been Russell Banks, E.L.
 Doctorow, Joyce Carol Oates, Wole Soyinka, and Derek Walcott.

-Together with the creative writing program and beginning in fall 2011, BMI will also sponsor an emerging writers series that brings up to four writers each year for a public reading and brown bag craft talk with students.
+BMI founded its newest program in 2011, an emerging writers series that brings four writers each year for a public reading and brown bag craft talk with students.
 The creative writing program occasionally brings authors to campus under the auspices of the University Forum; guests to that program meet socially with students and have included Richard Burgin, Maxine Chernoff, Paul Hoover, Malena Morling, Laura Mullen, Alice Notley, D.A.
 Powell, George Saunders, and Liz Waldner.